Verkada licensing is organization-wide, and the licenses co-term to a single expiration date.

 Verkada licenses are co-termed to a single expiration date even if you have multiple product types.
 The combined expiration date is still the weighted average of the individual licenses claimed into that organization.
 Each product is weighted by the MSRP of the license cost for that product.

-For example, suppose an organization has 2 licenses: one 1-year (365 days) camera license and one 3-year (1095 days) environmental sensor license.
-Since the camera license MSRP is $199 and the environmental sensor license MSRP is $249, the co-termination date would be calculated as ((365*3*249) + (365*1*199)) / ((1*249) + (1*199)) = 771 days.
+For example, suppose an organization has 2 licenses: one 1-year (365 days) camera license and one 3-year (1095 days) air quality sensor license.
+Since the camera license MSRP is $199 and the aie quality sensor license MSRP is $249, the co-termination date would be calculated as ((365*3*249) + (365*1*199)) / ((1*249) + (1*199)) = 771 days.
 Assuming the 2 licenses were bought on the same day, the co-term expiration date would be 771 days from the start of the license.
-If we compare that to the 730 days in the camera only example above, we see that the co-term expiration date is farther into the future, as sensor licenses are more expensive than camera licenses and therefore are given more weight in the co-term calculation.
+If we compare that to the 730 days in the camera only example above, we see that the co-term expiration date is farther into the future, as air quality sensor licenses are more expensive than camera licenses and therefore are given more weight in the co-term calculation.

 What happens if I add devices in the middle of my license term?

 Verkada sells 1, 3, 5, and 10-year licenses.
 When you add a license to an existing organization, we extend the co-terminating expiration date for all your devices accordingly.